treebeardtech/kubeflow-bootstrap/README.md

 </div>

+**As more applications migrate towards Kubernetes, and incorporate AI components, how do we keep operations consistent and simple?**

 ## About this project

 This project simplifies MLOps in Kubernetes by providing Kubeflow in Helm and Terraform package formats.
 This allows scaling Kubeflow usage with the rest of your production systems.